Calvin Davis

-Calvin Davis (born April 2, 1972 in Eutaw, Alabama) is a former American athlete who competed mainly in the 400 meters, though his fame comes from his success in the 400 meter hurdles.
+Calvin Davis (April 2, 1972 – May 1, 2023) was an American athlete who competed mainly in the 400 meters, though his fame came from his success in the 400 meter hurdles.

+Early life and education

-Davis ran for the United States at the 1996 Summer Olympics in Atlanta, United States where he won the bronze medal in the men's 400 meter hurdles event.
+Davis ran for the United States at the 1996 Summer Olympics in Atlanta, where he won the bronze medal in the men's 400 meter hurdles event.

+Davis attended Dorchester High School in Boston.
+At Dorchester High School he made a name for himself in both track and football.
+Calvin has most of the Dorchester High track records.
+For example, he holds the 200 record at 21.6 the 300-yard at 31.2 and the 400 meter at 47.7.
+He also was an outstanding football player.
+In his senior year the Dorchester Football team played in the Super Bowl.
+He scored the winning touchdown that clinched the Super bowl for DHS.
+He was also chosen to play in the prestigious Shriners Game and caught two touchdown passes.
+He was heavily recruited out of high school and eventually made his way to the University of Arkansas.

 Davis competed collegiately for the University of Arkansas, primarily as a flat 400 meter sprinter, not learning the hurdles until later.
 He won the NCAA Indoor 400 meter title in 1993 and 1994.
-In 2013 he was inducted into the University of Arkansas Athletic Hall of Honor.
+In 2013, he was inducted into the University of Arkansas Athletic Hall of Honor.